 Thank you very much for taking the time out of your busy schedule to take part in this interview it is very much appreciated.
 I look forward to reading your next book.

-The Daniel Dayton series (a gangster noir series) and Holly Fleet Mystery series (a cosy mystery series) are out now for Kindle and out in paperback from 7 June 2018, both available to buy from Amazon here.
+The Daniel Dayton series (a gangster noir series) and Holly Fleet Mystery series (a cosy mystery series) are out now for Kindle and in paperback, both available to buy from Amazon here.
 To find out more about Shaun Baines and his books, visit www.shaunbaines.org.